kartik1986x/mubi-downloader/README.md

 ## Mubi Downloader

-This is a Python script that allows users to download movies from the Mubi streaming service.
-It uses the Mubi API to extract the video URL and decryption key, and then uses Widevine DRM to download and decrypt the video.
+The Mubi Downloader is a Python script that allows users to download movies from the Mubi streaming service.
+It uses the Mubi API to extract the video URL and decryption key, and then decrypts it using shaka-packager.
-When running the script, no user input is required other than editing the code.

 ## Table of Contents
 - [Installation](#installation)